ZhenghaoYang19/OMG/README.md

-# TransMeet
+# OMG (Online Meeting Guru)

 English | [简体中文](README_zh.md)

-TransMeet is a tool for processing meeting recordings, extracting key frames, and generating transcripts.
-It features a user-friendly web interface built with Gradio.
+OMG is a tool for processing meeting recordings (or screen captures), extracting key frames, and generating transcripts.
+It features a lightweight modern interface built with Gradio.

 ## Features